4d/docs/docs/settings/web.md

 ### Access

+**This option is deprecated** as of 4D 20 R6.
+See [Configuring REST access](../REST/configuration.md#configuring-rest-access) to know the recommended way to control and manage REST access in your 4D projects.
+The **Activate REST authentication through ds.authentify() function** button is displayed if the current project configuration is obsolete and needs to be upgraded (see below).

+### Activate REST authentication through ds.authentify() function

+Click on the **Activate REST authentication through ds.authentify() function** button to automatically upgrade your project.
+Note however that this operation cannot be canceled and may require that you modify your code.

-This option specifies a group of 4D users that is authorized to establish the link to the 4D database using REST requests.
-See [Configuring REST access](../REST/configuration.md#configuring-rest-access).
+specifies a group of 4D users that is authorized to establish the link to the 4D database using REST requests.

 ### Qodly Studio